CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 2002 - The Ron and Ann Pizzuti Apartment, aka the Miranova Apartment, aka House on the Roof, 1 Miranova Place, Columbus OH.
 Commissioned 1996.
 A 12,000 sf two-story penthouse.
 Photos by Scott Frances.
 The owners are the developers of the building.
 Floor-to-ceiling windows stretch across part of the north side and open to a terrace overlooking the Scioto River and much of the downtown skyline.
 Gwathmey also designed Suite 2600 in the building.

 2002 - The Eric Steel Loft, 227 West 17th Street, New York NY.
 Steel was Gwathmey's stepson.
 Photos by Paul Warchol.
-Status unknown.
+Rented to Ariana Huffington for two years.
+For rent in 2023.

 2003 - The Jonathan Sobel and Marsha Dunn Residence, aka Hamptons House, 733 Daniels Lane, Sagaponack NY.
 Commissioned 2000.
 Includes deeded ocean access, 8000 sf.
 Landscape design by Ed Hollander on 2.5 acres.
 7 bedrooms and 11.5 bathrooms.
 Deeded to the Dunn's LLC, Sagg Holding.
 Sold in 2014 to Daniels Lane Sch LLC / Karsan K. Nanzin.
 For sale in 2022.

-2004 - The Mitchell Rales Apartment, aka the Central Park South Apartment, one floor of the Ritz Carlton Hotel, 50 Central Park South Apt 25, New York NY.
+2004 - The Mitchell Rales Apartment, aka the Central Park South Apartment, 50 Central Park South Apt 25, New York NY.
 8,000 sf.
+One floor of the Ritz Carlton Hotel.
 Commissioned 2001.
 Project architect, Celeste Umpierre.
 Photos by Scott Frances/Esto.
 Built by Bernsohn and Fetner.
-Status unknown.
+Still owner as of 2023..

 Around 2004 - The Yitchak Tessler Apartment, 100 West 58th Street PH-2, New York NY.
 One of two penthouse apartments Gwathmey renovated in this building.
 Sold in 2013 to 58 Realty Yt LLC, controlled by Tessler.